parallelchain-io/parallelchain-protocol/World State.md

 The sequence flows in this section are written with the following conventions:
 - Index Heap is modelled as a type, and its operations are modelled as methods taking a `&mut self` receiver.
-- Collections are also likewise modelled as types.
+- Other pseudo-types are also likewise modelled as types.
 - "Get" accesses on a field are denoted with function call syntax and returns an `Option<T>` (e.g., `let _: Option<u32> = self.length()`) when the field could be empty at the point of access, and with indexing syntax (e.g., `let _: Self::Item = self.index_to_item[index]`) when the field will never be empty at the point of access.
 - "Set" accesses on a field are always denoted using indexing syntax. (e.g., `self.index_to_item[index] = item`).
-- "Get" accesses on a collection gets all of the collection's inner fields except inner Index Heaps (e.g., `let _: Pool = self.index_to_item[index]` gets $32 + 8 + 1 + (1 + 32 + 8) = 82$ bytes, the terms in the addition corresponding to the pool fields "operator", "power", "commission rate", and "own stake" respectively).
+- "Get" accesses on a pseudo-type gets all of the pseudo-type's inner fields except inner Index Heaps (e.g., `let _: Pool = self.index_to_item[index]` gets $32 + 8 + 1 + (1 + 32 + 8) = 82$ bytes, the terms in the addition corresponding to the pool fields "operator", "power", "commission rate", and "own stake" respectively).
-- Likewise, "set" accesses on a collection sets all of the collection's inner fields except inner Index Heaps.
+- Likewise, "set" accesses on a pseudo-type sets all of the pseudo-type's inner fields except inner Index Heaps.

 ##### Insert-and-Extract